More food on a charter boat

 • A hard suitcase: There is just no room on the boat for it.
 Ensure you send out an email to your crew prior to the trip informing them of limited space and not to bring suitcases.
 Instead, bring pack away duffle type, soft bags.
 Sometimes there is room at the base but they really don’t appreciate every charterer wanting to store bags in their small locker room for a week.

-In your “to the crew email,” we recommend that you have your crew take the NauticEd Bareboat Charter Clinic.
+In your “to the crew email,” we recommend that you have your crew take the NauticEd Bareboat Charter Course.
 They’ll learn lots of tips to help improve not only their experience but yours as well.
 There is a whole page on how not to block the boat toilet – there, we sold you on that idea!

 Click on and download this handy Grocery Provisioning Basics Shopping List PDF and store it on your smartphone.
 Note: there are a few things you can bring from home.